 Benin does not produce sufficient foodstuffs for its population domestically and relies on imported foods and agricultural products to make up the difference.
 Most of Benin’s produce is in subsistence farming with only a small percentage of its food production reaching the domestic market.
 Benin is a trans-shipment hub for agricultural cargo destined for Benin’s neighbors, especially Nigeria, thanks to relatively rapid processing of goods at the Port of Cotonou and relatively good road conditions and security.
-An estimated 90 percent of rice, frozen poultry, sugars and sweeteners, milled grains, dairy products, processed vegetables, and vegetable oil imported through the Port of Cotonou is re-exported to Niger or to western Nigeria.
-The U.S. Bureau of the Census data on direct imports of U.S. agricultural and related products into Benin indicates a drop from $3.9 million in 2018 to $3.04 million in 2019.
+An estimated 90% of rice, frozen poultry, sugars and sweeteners, milled grains, dairy products, processed vegetables, and vegetable oil imported through the Port of Cotonou is re-exported to western Nigeria or to Niger.
+The U.S. Bureau of the Census data on direct imports of U.S. agricultural and related products into Benin indicates a drop from $3.9 million in 2019 to $3.04 million in 2020.

 Additional information on agricultural sectors may be drawn from U.S. Foreign Agriculture Service’s (FAS) online Global Agricultural Information Network (GAIN).
 FAS publishes market briefs, an annual “Exporter Guide,” and a “Food and an Agricultural Import Regulations and Standards (FAIRS)” report for select markets.
 Consult with the nearest international FAS office regarding which reports and other data it publishes for your country or region.